Cybersecurity considerations: Life science sector insights

 Artificial intelligence (AI) and machine learning (ML) have become integral to life sciences, especially in research.
 The impact of AI/ML will be transformative in the near future, enabling a significantly greater volume of research and a faster velocity of developing medicines and therapies: this is likely to drive down the economic cost of medicines and therapies.
 These tools will be used not only in research but also in clinical trials, production, and core technology processes such as security and privacy.
 AI/ML is, therefore, integral to the strategic future of life sciences in general and to protect the intellectual property and personal data upon which the value of organizations in this sector is built.

 At the enterprise level, cybersecurity leaders in life sciences are aligning team priorities with their organization’s values and strategies.
 As both the value and liability of data become more strategically important, organizations will need to be diligent about evolving data practices and global regulatory imperatives for compliance with multiple global regulations and reporting requirements.
 As such, CISO’s roles will require them to inspire other areas of the company to infuse security into their work to protect and proactively address cyber challenges to intellectual property, organizational operations, and maintaining trust over personal data.
-A core feature of this continuum is managing identity effectively and efficiently across multiple domains as people gain greater control over their digital identities and enable these identities to be portable and not tied to an individual organization.
+A core feature of this continuum is managing identity effectively and efficiently across multiple domains.
+As people gain greater control over their digital identities, these should become portable and not tied to an individual organization.

 About these insights